Riders of the Timberline

-Riders of the Timberline is a 1941 American western film directed by Lesley Selander and written by J. Benton Cheney.
+Riders of the Timberline is a 1941 American Western film directed by Lesley Selander and written by J. Benton Cheney.
 The film stars William Boyd, Andy Clyde, Tom Tyler, Brad King, Victor Jory, Eleanor Stewart, J. Farrell MacDonald and Anna Q. Nilsson.
 The film was released on September 17, 1941, by Paramount Pictures.
+This entry is the first in the Hopalong Cassidy (film series) to feature Brad King as Johnny Nelson, replacing Russell Hayden as Lucky Jenkins.
+Certain action sequences in the film feature the use of a Steam Donkey.
 This was the 38th entry in the "Hopalong Cassidy" western series.

+Plot

+Hoppy, Johnny and California come to the aid of Jim Kerrigan and his daughter Elaine, who are being forced out of their timber lease by Preston Yates and his men.